sainathadapa/generate-rss-feed/README.md

-This script creates a consolidated Atom feed from specified subreddits and other RSS/Atom feeds, ensuring that duplicate entries are not present.
+Generates a Atom feed from:
+- top posts of specified subreddits
+- posts from other rss feeds
+- top posts from HackerNews